Occupational Health and Safety Code

 (a) explosives are placed directly on top of the material being blasted, and

-(b) each explosive is covered with a quantity of non-combustible material sufficient to control the force of the explosion.
+(b) each explosive is covered with a quantity of non-combustible material sufficient to control the explosion.

 Application